adiba-portfolio/Cafe-Finder/README.md

 # ☕ Cafe Finder

+This project is currently a work in progress.
+Core functionality has been implemented, with additional features planned.

 ## Overview
 Cafe Finder is a web application that helps users discover cafes based on what matters most to them—such as Wi-Fi quality, power outlet access, noise level, seating comfort, and overall rating.
 It’s designed for students and remote workers who want a reliable place to study or work.